imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images59.png "images59.png")

 Clicking the upper right image again finally selects the image, the lowest level object in the figure hierachy.
-(Note the red color of the selection and the "Img" keyword drawn in the center of the “image” object).
+(Note the red color of the selection and the "Img" keyword drawn in the center of the "image" object).

 <span style="color:#ce181e;">**Note that the options </span><span style="color:#ce181e;">in the panel located at the right of the software </span><span style="color:#ce181e;">change with selection </span><span style="color:#ce181e;">type</span><span style="color:#ce181e;">.
 Options will also change depending on </span><span style="color:#ce181e;">whether</span><span style="color:#ce181e;"> it is a single selection or multiple selection.
 Multiple selection is </span><span style="color:#ce181e;">obtained</span><span style="color:#ce181e;"> by maintaining the Ctrl/Cmd key while clicking.**</span>

 Summary of the hierarchy of objects in EZFig and their associated colour selection scheme  :

 <div style="text-align:center;">

 hierarchy : Figure &gt; Row &gt; Panel/Montage &gt; Image

 </div>
 <div style="text-align:center;">